Mississauga: Air

 Lester B. Pearson International Airport (YYZ), operated by the Greater Toronto Airports Authority in the northeastern part of the city, is the largest and busiest airport in Canada.
 In 2015, it handled 41,036,847 passengers and 443,958 aircraft movements.
 It is a major North American global gateway, handling more international passengers than any airport in North America other than John F. Kennedy International Airport.
 Pearson is the main hub for Air Canada, and a hub for passenger airline WestJet and cargo airline FedEx Express.
 It is served by over 75 airlines, having over 180 destinations.

 Bicycle

 In 2010, the City of Mississauga approved a Cycling Master Plan outlining a strategy to develop over 900 km of on and off-road cycling routes in the city over the next 20 years.
 Over 1,000 Mississauga citizens and stakeholders contributed their thoughts and ideas to help develop this plan.
 The plan focuses on fostering cycling as a way of life in the city, building an integrated network of cycling routes and aims to adopt a safety first approach to cycling.

-As of 2024, the city has bi-directional bus lanes on most major arteries, with designated bike paths on many roads such as Eglinton Avenue, Lakeshore Road West, Burnhamthorpe Road and Derry Road, to name a few.
-For roads which do not have designated bike lanes, there is often signage posted as well as markings on the road, indicating that bikes are permitted to use the shoulder where available, or the right-most lane in most other situations.
+As of 2024, the city has bi-directional bus lanes on most major arteries, with designated bike paths on many roads, such as Eglinton Avenue, Lakeshore Road West, Burnhamthorpe Road and Derry Road.
+For roads which do not have designated bike lanes, bikes are permitted to use the shoulder where available, or the right-most lane in most other situations.